 Greg Heltman has conducted the Santa Fe Concert Band since 1983.

-Mr. Heltman is Founder and General Director of the Santa Fe Symphony Orchestra and Chorus.
+Mr. Heltman is Founder of the Santa Fe Symphony Orchestra and Chorus.
 He also is a trumpter with the Santa Fe Symphony.

 Greg was born in Los Alamos and grew up in Santa Fe.
 He began playing the trumpet at age nine and continued his studies with Gene Kuntz, former trumpter with the Metroplitan Opera and Santa Fe Opera Orchestras.

 Greg graduated with a Bachelor of Music degree cum laude from the University of the Pacific, where he studied with Dale Fjerstad.
 He then moved to New York to study with Mel Broils of the Metropolitan Opera Orchestra.